cwebberOps/log_monitor/README.md

 ## Improvements and TODO

-1. Add more useful/interesting output about the overall traffic
-2. Move to logrus to get better output handling.
+1. Move to logrus to get better output handling.
-3. Not super happy with the shape of the manageAvgTraffic and getAvgTraffic functions
-4. The parsing does not account for HTTP Status and calculates all requests the same.
+2. The parsing does not account for HTTP Status and calculates all requests the same.
 In the future HTTP status should be broken out, etc.
-5. The parsing is janky at best.
+3. The parsing is janky at best.
 Porting https://github.com/xojoc/logparse would probably be best.

 ## Known Issues